 In 1913, BJ Hales acquired the taxidermy collection of George Atkinson, a taxidermist and naturalist, from Portage la Prairie.
 This collection was the nucleus of what would become the “BJ Hales Museum of Natural History”.

-The purpose of the BJ Hales Museum of Natural History was to collect, preserve, and display artifacts of the natural history of Manitoba.
+The purpose of the BJ Hales Museum of Natural History was to collect, preserve, and display artifacts of the natural history and fauna of Manitoba.

 The 700 – 800 strong collection encompassed an almost complete collection of birds and mammals found in Manitoba, an egg collection, a geological collection and a collection of archaeological artifacts.

 William G. Hobbs Heritage Collection

 Our museum gift shop offers a variety of toys, souvenirs, and postcards to remember your visit to the Brandon General Museum & Archives!